msimerson/maxmind-geolite-mirror/README.md

 ## Contributions

-Contributions are welcome, especially if they include tests and are in the form of squashed GitHub Pull Requests.
+Contributions are welcome, especially if they include tests and are in a squashed GitHub Pull Request.
+See DEVELOP.md

 ### How to squash: